madetech/blog/posts/privilege_bingo.md

 Intersectionality, BAME, cis, anonymous hiring, inclusion.
 These words are likely not on your ticket if you are playing privilege bingo.
 Like a canary in a coal mine, a lack of understanding of these concepts will likely mean your daily actions reinforce systemic discrimination.

 We aren't good at diversity and that is something we need to work on as a business, as an industry, and as a collection of humans.
+Let me be a little clearer, Made Tech isn't good at diversity.
 There are direct and indirect effects caused by our policies and our privilege that actively work against us building a more diverse team.

-We didn't set out to avoid diversity, we just didn't and perhaps still don't have enough knowledge to encourage it.
-We didn't implement a refer a friend scheme to discourage diverse hiring, however it's fairly well known that your friends, especially ex-colleagues will mostly be like you in terms of gender and ethnicity given you're in an industry already suffering from a lack of diversity.
+We didn't set out to avoid diversity, but our inaction and lack of ambition to tackle it have made it worse.
+We haven't placed any proactive efforts into improving the situation, the fault is entirely ours.

 ## Awakening from ignorance

 Ignorance is bliss right?
-I'm unsure that's right but it's certainly easier.
-Through slow osmosis, from forgiving friends offering words of advice, and by growing noise about diversity, we are slowly waking up as an organisation.
+It's certainly easier but we cannot plead ignorance here.
+I think ignorance has been the goto excuse for us but through slow osmosis, from forgiving friends offering words of advice, and by growing noise about diversity, we are slowly waking up as an organisation.

 > The first step toward change is awareness.
 The second step is acceptance.
 >